Closures and changes to local roads in 2026

 Path closure update

-When Block Rd and a portion of Pharazyn St (from just north of Marsden St) closes, and the steel safety barriers are installed on the southbound shoulder of SH2 (500m north of the Block Rd/Tirohanga Rd intersection to Normandale Bridge), the existing pedestrian crossing over SH2 from Tirohanga Rd to Block Rd will be closed.
+With Block Rd and a portion of Pharazyn St (from just north of Marsden St) closed, and the steel safety barriers due to be installed on the southbound shoulder of SH2 (500m north of the Block Rd/Tirohanga Rd intersection to Normandale Bridge) in March, the existing pedestrian crossing over SH2 from Tirohanga Rd to Block Rd is now closed.

-Pedestrians/cyclists from Tirohanga Rd heading towards Lower Hutt will need to use the existing crossing at the bottom of Harbour View Dr, followed by the existing crossing over SH2, before crossing the Melling Link Bridge to the eastern side of the river (or vice versa for the return journey).
-This is illustrated on the map below.
+Pedestrians/cyclists from Tirohanga Rd heading towards Lower Hutt need to use the existing crossing at the bottom of Harbour View Dr, followed by the existing crossing over SH2, before crossing the Melling Link Bridge to the eastern side of the river (or vice versa for the return journey).
+This is illustrated on the map below and signs have been installed on site.

-When Queens Dr (between Rutherford St and High St) and the northern section of the Riverbank car park closes, one of our initial tasks is to remove the roundabout island on Rutherford St. This work will be undertaken at night to minimise traffic disruption.
-We anticipate this task to be completed by 19th January 2026.
+Now that Queens Dr (between Rutherford St and High St) and the northern section of the Riverbank car park is closed, one of our initial tasks is to remove the roundabout island on Rutherford St. This work is complete.

-At the same time, Wellington Electricity will be relocating cables on Rutherford St, this work is estimated to be completed by late February 2026.
-Whilst these works are being undertaken, the shared path alongside the river will remain open between Melling Link Bridge and Ewen Bridge, with pedestrians also able to use the existing footpath on Rutherford St. This is illustrated on the map below.
+At the same time, Wellington Electricity is relocating cables on Rutherford St, this work is estimated to be completed by late February 2026.
+Whilst these works are being undertaken, the shared path alongside the river will remain open between Melling Link Bridge and Ewen Bridge, with pedestrians also able to use the existing footpath on Rutherford St. This is illustrated on the map below and signs have been installed on site.

 Once the roundabout on Rutherford St and the Wellington Electricity works are complete (estimate late February 2026), a temporary cycle path will be installed on the northbound lane on Rutherford St, from the existing pedestrian crossing (in line with the back of Woolworth’s car park), heading north past Harvey Norman, and connecting to the existing Melling Link Bridge.
 The shared path adjacent to the river will then terminate in line with the closed section of the Riverbank car park, as shown on the map below.
 Updated signage will be installed when this route changes, with updates shared on our Facebook, website and programme newsletter.